-In the past there have been two graduation ceremonies: a "hooding ceremony" for CUPA graduate degree recipients, and a University-wide commencement ceremony for all undergraduate and graduate degree recipients.
+Typically our School hosts or collaborates with CUPA on a commencement ceremony or "hooding ceremony."
+There also is a University-wide commencement ceremony for all degree recipients.
 The spring graduation ceremonies are open to students who have graduated in any term in the preceding academic year.
-Students who are within a few credits of graduating are generally allowed to "walk" at the CUPA hooding ceremony with their cohort.
-This may change...we'll let you know.
+Students who are within a few credits (less than 12) of graduating are generally allowed to "walk" at the CUPA hooding ceremony with their cohort.

-Regardless, students can expect information by email in the spring term about the graduation ceremonies, including cap and gown rental and hood purchasing.
+Regardless, students can expect information by email in the spring term about the graduation ceremonies, including date/time/location and cap and gown rental and hood purchasing.